Wednesday, May 22, 2019

-Voters should also be informed of changes to voting laws in their state no matter how trivial or ridiculous they seem, even if it means going from door-to-door again, lobbying college campuses or transit stations.
+Voters should also be informed of changes to voting laws in their state, no matter how trivial or ridiculous they seem, even if it means going from door to door again, lobbying college campuses, or transit stations.
 If voter IDs are required or if "exact-match" is the new normal, those desiring to vote should be well prepared ahead of time and not caught off guard at the last minute or misinformed.
 This will make elections run smoother.

 Republicans think they cannot win fair and square elections due to shifting demographics.
 Thus, they engage in the tactics of the old Confederacy instead of reaching out to broaden their base.
 True Patriots must block their path in the New Jim Crow.